eNMS-automation/eNMS/docs/services/service_system.rst

 Services
 ========

+A service is a Python script that performs an action.
+A service is defined by:
-A service is a Python class that performs an action.
-You can define all the parameters you need as SQL Alchemy columns: eNMS will inspect the class parameters to automatically generate a service creation form in the web UI.
+- A database model.
+You can define all the parameters you need as SQL Alchemy columns: this is what eNMS stores in the database.
+- A form.
+It defines what is displayed in the UI, and it validates that the user input is correct.

 In ``eNMS/eNMS/automation/services/examples``, you will find the file ``example_service.py`` with a service template that you can use as starting point to create your own services.
 This file contains the following code :